Rookout/log-scanner/README.md

     log-scanner
 ```

-_Once the scanner is done, you will find the results in the `outputs` folder._
+_Once the scanner is done, you will find the results in the `outputs` folder_.
-For full details about the outputs, check out [markdowns/OUTPUTS.md](https://github.com/Rookout/log-scanner/blob/master/markdowns/OUTPUTS.md).
+For full details about the outputs and a quick auto analysis tool, check out [markdowns/OUTPUTS.md](https://github.com/Rookout/log-scanner/blob/master/markdowns/OUTPUTS.md).

 ### Running Locally